Salary Adjustment Guidelines, Academic

 The Office of the Provost has consulted with the University Committee on Faculty Affairs (UCFA) on the salary adjustment guidelines in accordance with the Bylaws for Academic Governance.
 The UCFA believes that salary adjustments should be based on the concept of merit as reinforced by appropriate peer review.
 The UCFA and Academic Specialist Advisory Committee written recommendations are attached.

 Consistent with past practice, research associates are considered to be part of the university’s academic staff.
 These salary increases should be handled in accordance with these guidelines.
 Further, faculty and academic staff with approved terminal consultantships and/or established retirement dates are eligible for salary adjustments based upon merit.

 Faculty members are entitled to know the evaluation criteria and process by which they are being evaluated, as well as the connection between that evaluation and their merit raise.
 It is expected that an overall satisfactory evaluation based on peer review should warrant some salary increase, depending on the relative merit of the individual’s contributions.
 No faculty member is entitled to a merit increase based simply on meeting assignments; quality and impact of the performance must be the basis for the decision along with quantity of work.
 Adjustments should be based fully on merit and incorporate an appropriate form of peer review.

-A decision to make no salary adjustment or a very low salary adjustment to an otherwise eligible individual may result from merit considerations.
+A decision to make no salary adjustment or a very low salary adjustment to an otherwise eligible individual must result from merit considerations.
 Deans are not required to submit written explanations of the rationale for any merit-based salary adjustment decision, but documentation (process and related individual documents) should be retained in the appropriate administrative office.

 If deans depart from this guideline, the appropriate faculty advisory group and relevant unit administrator must be consulted, and the approach reviewed with the Office of the Provost prior to the distribution of funding to the units.
 Information about such procedures must be made available, if requested, to unit administrators and faculty.